 - You house must have been built before 2011

-- It must also achieve a BER C grade or better after the panels are installed*
+- Your house must achieve a building energy rating of C3 or better after installing the panels*

 What is the Grant Amount?

 The solar panels grant in Ireland is based on the size of system that you install.
 In general, more panels means a higher grant.
 Adding a battery also increases your grant amount.
 Use our calculator to find out how much your grant will be:

 Here are the grant amounts for some typical solar panel systems:

 - €1,800 for a small solar panel system without a battery